 The Milford Sound cruise is highly regarded as a relaxing way to view the sound, and we recommend the early morning or late afternoon cruises to capture the best scenery without flat light affecting photogenic potential.

 Fly-Cruise-Fly: You are flown into Milford, depart on a cruise, and then return in the plane to Te Anau.
 Flights are on demand and can leave between 9:30am and 2pm –

 Milford Overflight: Same flight route as the flight and cruise without landing – With landing –

 Milford to Sutherland Falls then Mount Tutoko Glaciers and return via Mouth –

-We strongly recommend the best option is to go on the longer flight which takes you on a journey in a great big circle around Milford.
+The flight takes you on a journey in a great big circle around Milford.
 The flight covers a distance of 130km and displays more mind blowing scenery from start to finish than any other flight anywhere in the world.

 See our price table for specific prices.

 We recommend bringing a set of warm clothes, a waterproof jacket, some sunscreen and of course your camera!